Solidago altissima: Ducking

 Ducking has been found to occur in populations of S. altissima as a defense mechanism.
 This is a process in which certain individuals within a population will bow until their tops point downward in an effort to hide from egg laying insects.
 This bowing is temporary, only occurring during the egg laying period of species that use the plant as a host, such as goldenrod gall fly (Eurosta solidaginis) and the goldenrod bunch gall midge (Rhopalomyia solidaginis).
 Insect species inject their eggs into goldenrod buds causing spherical swelling on the plant known as a gall.
 Members of the population with this "candy-cane" phenotype experience a lower chance of hosting eggs and having galls formed by these herbivores.

 Individuals that undergo ducking are in the minority, with most individuals staying upright through growth and flowering.
 This genetic phenomenon, of two stem growth phenotypes within one species, is a form of dimorphism.
 Though ducking provides S. altissima with the benefit of being able to avoid damage from insect oviposition, the fact that it occurs in a low number of individuals in populations suggests that there is a cost to having this trait, possibly preventing it from becoming the major phenotype.

 Conservation

 As of 2022, NatureServe listed Solidago altissima as Secure (G5) worldwide.
 It is Imperiled (S2) in Maine and New Brunswick and Critically Imperiled (S1) on Prince Edward Island.
 Its global status was last reviewed by NatureServe in May 2016.

+Use as a Natural Dye

+Like other goldenrod species, the leaves and inflorescences of tall goldenrod are widely used as a natural dye.
+Depending on the use of mordants, the growing conditions of the plant, and whether the plant is subject to gall-inducing herbivores, colors range from bright yellow to deep olive green.